atbcb/ICTTestingBaseline/_baselines/document-baselines/23MultipleWaysDocs.md

 ---
 title: "23.
-Multiple Ways — Not Applicable to Documents (Documents)"
+Multiple Ways — Not Applicable to Documents"
 order-number: 24
+toc-group: baseline-docs
 ---

 ## 23. Multiple Ways — Not Applicable to Documents